schorschii/OCO-Server/docs/Server-Installation.md

      </VirtualHost>
      ```
      </details>
-   - The next section describes in detail how to obtain a LetsEncrypt certificate.
-It is also possible to use a self-signed certificate if necessary.
-Then, you have to import your own CA certificate into the trust store of every agent's operating system.
-   - After you have sucessfully set up HTTPS, please enable the option `php_value session.cookie_secure 1` in the `frontend/.htaccess` file to ensure cookies are only transferred via HTTPS.
+   - Please refer to the section "Certificate Setup" how to obtain appropriate certificates.
-6. Adjust your PHP config (`/etc/php/7.x/apache2/php.ini`) to allow uploading packages of larger size
+6. Adjust your PHP config (`/etc/php/x.x/apache2/php.ini`) to allow uploading packages of larger size
   (pick a value that fit your needs for the settings `upload_max_filesize`, `post_max_size` and `max_execution_time`).
 7. Adjust you Apache config to allow uploading packages of larger size
   (pick a value that fit your needs for the settings `LimitRequestBody`, `SSLRenegBufferSize`).